Rhus typhina

 Rhus typhina, the staghorn sumac, is a species of flowering plant in the family Anacardiaceae, native to eastern North America.
 It is primarily found in southeastern Canada, the northeastern and midwestern United States, and the Appalachian Mountains, but it is widely cultivated as an ornamental throughout the temperate world.
+It is an invasive species in some parts of the world.

 Etymology

-The specific epithet typhina is explained in Carl Linnaeus and Ericus Torner's description of the plant with the phrase "Ramis hirtis uti typhi cervini", meaning "the branches are rough like antlers in velvet".
+The Latin specific epithet typhina is explained in Carl Linnaeus and Ericus Torner's description of the plant with the phrase "Ramis hirtis uti typhi cervini", meaning "the branches are rough like antlers in velvet".

-In both French and German, the common name of the species (sumac vinaigrier; Essigbaum) means "vinegar tree".

 Description

 Rhus typhina is a dioecious, deciduous shrub or small tree growing up to 5 m tall by 6 m broad.
 It has alternate, pinnately compound leaves 25–55 cm long, each with 9–31 serrate leaflets 6–11 cm long.
 Leaf petioles and stems are densely covered in rust-colored hairs.
 The velvety texture and the forking pattern of the branches, reminiscent of antlers, have led to the common name "stag's horn sumac".
 Staghorn sumac grows as female or male clones.

 Small, greenish-white through yellowish flowers occur in dense terminal panicles, and small, green through reddish drupes occur in dense infructescences.
-Flowers occur from May through July and fruit ripens from June through September in this species’ native range.
+Flowers occur from May through July and fruit ripens from June through September in this species' native range.
 Infructescences are 10–20 cm long and 4–6 cm broad at their bases.
 Fall foliage is brilliant shades of red, orange and yellow.
 Fruit can remain on plants from late summer through spring.
 It is eaten by many birds in winter.

 Staghorn sumac spreads by seeds and rhizomes and forms clones often with the older shoots in the center and younger shoots around central older ones.
 Large clones can grow from ortets in several years.

-Within Anacardiaceae, staghorn sumac is not closely related to poison sumac (Toxicodendron vernix), even though they share the name "sumac".

 In late summer some shoots have galls on leaf undersides, caused by the sumac leaf gall aphid, Melaphis rhois.
 The galls are not markedly harmful to the tree.

 Cultivation

 Staghorn sumac is an ornamental plant which provides interest throughout the year; though its vigorous, suckering habit makes it unsuitable for smaller gardens.
 It can grow under a wide array of conditions, but is most often found in dry and poor soil on which other plants cannot survive.
 Some landscapers remove all but the top branches to create a "crown" effect in order to resemble a small palm tree.
-Numerous cultivars have been developed for garden use, of which the following have gained the Royal Horticultural Society’s Award of Garden Merit:
+Numerous cultivars have been developed for garden use, of which the following have gained the Royal Horticultural Society's Award of Garden Merit: